 Make sure that your care team addresses each of these transitional care questions before you leave.
 A good transitional care facility should review a comprehensive discharge plan with you before you leave and give you a phone number to use should you have any questions or concerns.

 Choosing a transitional care facility after a hospital stay can have many benefits to your overall recovery.

-If you are interested in learning more about transitional care, including the Abramson Center’s Birnhak Transitional Care Program, please contact us by clicking the link above or calling 215-371-3400.
+If you have more questions about transitional care, including the Abramson Senior Care’s Birnhak Transitional Care Program, please contact us by clicking the link above or calling 215-371-3400.
 Experienced senior care advisor are available to help free, 24 hours a day, seven days a week.